Swiss-Polar-Institute/data-management-guidance/documentation/introduction.md

 * Information and a reminder for your future self.
 * Investing time in good preparation and management of data files, software, documentation and associated files saves a lot of time in the long run.

+# What this guide covers #

+* General overview of useful tips about various aspects of data management
+* Data management in the field